root-project/root/README/ReleaseNotes/v628/index.md

 - The longtime-deprecated `RooStats::HistFactory::EstimateSummary` class is removed, including the functions that use it.
 The information that it was meant to store is managed by the `RooStats::HistFactory::Measurement` object since many years.
 - The `RooSuperCategory::MakeIterator()` function that was deprecated since 6.22 is now removed.
 Please use range-based loops to iterate over the category states.
 - The `HybridCalculatorOriginal` and `HypoTestInverterOriginal` classes in RooStats that were deprecated for a very long time aleady are removed.
 Please use `HybridCalculator` and `HypoTestInverter`.
+- The `RooSimPdfBuilder` that was deprecated in ROOT 5.20 and replaced by the `RooSimWSTool` is removed.

 ## rootreadspeed